 Movement from one year level to another is guided by the child's intellectual, social and emotional development.
-Retention of students at the same class level may on occasions be recommended, but this will only occur following the closest consideration and consultation with parents.
+Students stating at the same class level the following year may on occasions be recommended, but this will only occur following the closest consideration and consultation with parents.

 There is one weekly assembly.

 This is held on a Friday afternoon at 2:15pm where we celebrate sport and other activities and also children receive certificates and awards, ‘Gotcha’ recipients are drawn and weekly information is given.
 Classes /children are encouraged to share their work successes at these assemblies.

 The assembly is run by two senior children on a rotation basis.